kevL/yata/ReadMe.txt

-rows for copying (or deleting w/ the Delete key) hold down Shift and click at the far left of another row (Control will not work for this, although such row(s)'s cells would appear to be selected; a row of selected cells is *not* necessarily a selected or flagged row!), (c) to copy a range of rows (a selected row along with its flagged rows) choose "copy range" on the Edit menu.
+rows for copying (or deleting w/ the Delete key) hold down Shift and click at the far left of another row (Control will not work for this, although such row(s)'s cells would appear to be selected; a row of selected cells is *not* necessarily/technically a selected or flagged row!), (c) to copy a range of rows (a selected row along with its flagged rows) choose "copy range" on the Edit menu.

 Currently flagged rows are indicated with a pale green field at the far left of their rows.